-Uveitis fellows learn to diagnose and treat a wide range of inflammatory conditions including scleritis, acute and chronic anterior uveitis, intermediate and posterior uveitis secondary to sarcoidosis, toxoplasmosis, syphilis, Behcet’s disease, Vogt-Koyanagi-Harada disease, herpes virus and serpiginous choroiditis, in addition to a number of other entities.
-The fellow will learn how to manage immunosuppressive therapy with methotrexate, mycophenolate, and biologic agents.
+Uveitis fellows learn to diagnose and treat a wide range of inflammatory conditions, including scleritis, acute and chronic anterior uveitis, intermediate and posterior uveitis secondary to sarcoidosis, toxoplasmosis, syphilis, Behcet’s disease, Vogt-Koyanagi-Harada disease, herpes virus and serpiginous choroiditis, in addition to a number of other entities.
+The fellow will learn how to manage immunosuppressive therapy with methotrexate, mycophenolate and biologic agents.
 Fellows also perform complex cataract surgery and learn placement of intravitreal drug release devices.
 Fellows participate in resident and medical student teaching and attend weekly departmental Grand Rounds and other conferences.

-Two uveitis fellowship positions are available each year.
 This program is AUPO FCC accredited and overseen by the McGaw Medical Center of Northwestern University.